 Dive into your analytics platform and try to get an understanding of how long users are spending on site before bouncing off.
 Do converters spend more than 5, 6, 7 minutes on site?
 What pages are they drifting towards?
 Are there pages that they’re bouncing off of more frequently?
 If this audience makes a non-branded search again while still in the researching phase, you can message to them differently to entice that reengagement and pull them back to the site and further down the funnel.

 Google Analytics allows you to set up Site Search tracking, which can help you identify how often site visitors are using site search and what they’re most often looking for.
 It’s basically a whole new set of search term data to work with that includes revenue and orders driven from those specific searchers.
 This provides new behavioral audiences opportunities for RLSA, as well as new keyword ideas to test out in your legacy paid search campaigns.

 Do you provide an option to sign-up for a newsletter, download a whitepaper or case study, or subscribe to your email list?
 As long as this data is first-party collected, you can be using it for search remarketing using Google’s Customer Match.
-Not only does this audience option allow you to expand your targeting based on customer data that lives outside of AdWords, but initial results have shown that it has a higher email match rate compared to other ad platforms like Facebook and Twitter.
+Not only does this audience option allow you to expand your targeting based on customer data that lives outside of Google Ads (AdWords), but initial results have shown that it has a higher email match rate compared to other ad platforms like Facebook and Twitter.

 These are audiences that are already showing engagement with your brand:

 People regularly reading and following your blog are part of your brand’s dedicated fan base.
 Test building audiences based on highly visited or liked blog pages.
 Adjust your messaging or landing experience, possibly offering incentives, loyalty program sign-ups, or early promo exclusives to continue nurturing that brand love and furthering content engagement, sharing, and ultimately conversions down the line.